Modern Languages and Literatures

 CHIN 251: Intro to Chinese Literature in Engl

 (Introduction to Chinese Literature in English) This course will introduce students to Chinese literature through representative works of philosophy, poetry, folklore and modern short stories.
 The goal of this course is twofold: to grant students glimpses into the rich repertoire of Chinese literature and hence insights into the fundamental humanistic traditions of China; and to develop a set of skills of literary analysis.
 No knowledge of Chinese language or prior coursework on Chinese culture is required.
 Taught in English.
-(Under the Forester Fundamental Curriculum, this course meets the Humanities and Global Perspectives requirements.
-Under the old GEC, this course meets the Humanities and Cultural Diversity requirements.)
+(This course satisfies Humanities and Global Perspective.)

 cross listed: ASIA 251, LCTR 251